Alice Through the Needle's Eye: Plot

-The entire plot consists of Alice traveling through the Alphabet as she goes along meeting new friends, or rather, creatures and obstacles.
-In the end, she awakes to find that not more than a few seconds have gone by and that it was all just a dream.

-The story begins with Alice, on a winter continuously failing to thread a sewing needle.
+Alice spends a winter day continuously failing to thread a sewing needle.
 When she takes an extremely close look through the eye of the needle, she sees an unknown world on the other side, and finds herself falling through the needle's eye into this world.

-She falls into a haystack accompanied by frightened Country Mouse, who believes that she is a comet.
-The Country mouse hereafter befriends Alice and informs her that she is not in a haystack, but an A-stack, or rather a messy pile of A's.
-She spots a few spelling bees, makes her way out of the haystack and continues in the direction of an inviting beach.
+She falls into a haystack accompanied by frightened Country Mouse.
+She makes her way out of the haystack and continues in the direction of an inviting beach.
 Alice does not travel far before she meets two cats that are joined at the tail.
 The cats, called Ping and Pang, inform Alice that they are "Siamese-Twin Cats".
 They recite the poem "The Sands of Dee"; Pang forgets the last word of the poem, prompting a duel between them.
 But before their duel begins, the sky darkens and rains down cats and dogs.
 When the peculiar shower of animals has stopped, Ping and Pang realize that they must attend the "vote."
 Alice follows them to find out what the vote is about.

-The chapter opens with Alice following the Siamese Cats towards the vote.
 Along the way, she meets an Elephant who gives her a ride to "Hide-and-Seek Park."
-Here, she overhears the conversation of the Grampus and the Italian Hairdresser (who speaks in Italics).
-A politician Emu gives a speech which is so brief that Alice misses it entirely.
-After Alice inquires what he stands for, he recites a poem about the letter "F".
-After this, the vote transforms into an auction, and with the final cry of, "Going...going...gone!" everyone abruptly vanishes.
+Here, a politician Emu gives a speech which is so brief that Alice misses it entirely.
+Soon after this, the vote transforms into an auction, and with the final cry of, "Going...going...gone!" everyone abruptly vanishes.